gmatht/joshell/mass_file_management/README.md

 btrfs has handy deduplication facilities.
 One possible approach is just to copy everything onto a large btrfs drive and the deduplicate the files https://github.com/g2p/bedup/blob/master/README.rst

-There are many other deduplication utilities.
+There are many other deduplication utilities; e.g.
 	rdfind: http://rdfind.pauldreik.se/
 	duff:   http://duff.dreda.org/